How to change colors in crochet

 Step 5: Continue crocheting with the new color

-Step 6: Repeat step 1 at the end of the round or whenever you need to switch over to another color at the end of the round.
+Step 6: Repeat step 1 at the end of the round or whenever you need to switch to another color at the end.

 Method 2